Jagdschloss Grunewald is located next to Grunewaldsee. It houses works by Lucas Cranach and is the oldest Renaissance palace hall in Berlin.

-The palace was not converted to a baroque building until 1699 under Friedrich Wilhelm.
+The palace was not converted to a baroque building until 1699 under Gran Elector Friedrich Wilhelm.
 King Friedrich I of Prussia had the façade painted a brilliant white, and also added many baroque elements between 1705 and 1708: decorated stucco ceilings and fireplaces to keep warm in winter.
 The doors and windows were also modernised and an additional storey built.

 Under Frederick the Great and his successor Friedrich Wilhelm II, the palace became less significant, as the Hohenzollerns were not keen hunters.
 Around 1800, it was given the name it still has today.
 Not until the 1820s did regular hunting events revive the lodge and the surrounding area.
-But everyone was talking about it after 1891, when Kaiser Wilhelm II turned it into a pleasure palace.
+But everyone was talking about it after 1891, when emperor Wilhelm II turned it into a pleasure palace.

 Exhibitions at Jagdschloss Grunewald

-In keeping with the spirit of the Renaissance, Elector Joachim commissioned portraits, passion scenes and paintings from the renowned artist Lucas Cranach the Elder, and later his son, Lucas Cranach the Younger.
+In keeping with the spirit of the Renaissance, Elector Joachim II commissioned portraits, passion scenes and paintings from the renowned artist Lucas Cranach the Elder, and later his son, Lucas Cranach the Younger.
 Jagdschloss Grunewald now has a permanent exhibition with the works of these important painters.
 Another exhibition features portraits of the rulers of Brandenburg and Prussia, and many historical royal hunting trophies.